Combinatorial aspects of the linkage principle for general linear supergroups: Introduction

+The category of polynomial $GL(m|n)$-supermodules of degreee $r$ is equivalent to the category of supermodules over the Schur superalgebra $S_r=S(m|n,r)$.

-The combinatorial techniques we apply work for the largest polynomial subsupermodule $\nabla(\la)$ of $H^0_G(\la)$.
-Our main result states that if both $\la$ and $\la_{I|J}$ are dominant polynomial weights, and $L_G(\la_{I|J})$ is a composition factor of $\nabla(\la)$, then $\la$ and $\la_{I|J}$ are odd-linked through a sequence of polynomial weights.
+Our main result, Theorem \ref{link}, states that if both $\lambda$ and $\lambda_{I|J}$ are dominant polynomial weights, and $L_G(\lambda_{I|J})$ is a composition factor of $\nabla(\lambda)$, then $\lambda$ and $\lambda_{I|J}$ are odd-linked through a sequence of polynomial weights.
+This amount to the linkage principle for the superalgebra $S_r$ in the case of characteristic zero.
+As far as we know, this is the first such result for Schur superalgebras.

+The situation for odd characteristic is more complicated due to the presence of even linkage, that is nontrivial in this case.
+Partial results in this directions are obtained in the last section of the paper.

-We work mostly with modules over the (even) subgroup $G_{ev}$ of $GL(m|n)$ and one of our main tools is the explicit description of $G_{ev}$-primitive vectors in $\nabla(\la)$ established in \cite{fm-p2}, using the terminology of marked tableaux that can be regarded as a realization of the concept of pictures in the sense of Zelevinsky (\cite{zel}) to the general linear supergroups setup.
+We work mostly with modules over the (even) subgroup $G_{ev}$ of $\GL(m|n)$, and one of our primary tools is the explicit description of $G_{ev}$-primitive vectors in $\nabla(\lambda)$ established in \cite{fm-p2}, using the terminology of marked tableaux that can be regarded as a realization of the concept of pictures in the sense of Zelevinsky (\cite{zel}) to the general linear supergroups setup.

-We give a description of simple composition factors of costandard modules $\nabla(\la)$ that is related to the surjectivity of certain maps $\psi_k$.